wp-plugins/wp-links/readme.txt

 Want to see WP Links in action?
 Visit <a href="http://watchworthy.com/underwater-base-jumping/" target="_blank">Watch Worthy</a>

 = Options =
+1. Choose how to open external links; new tab or same tab
-1. Add rel="external nofollow" to external links
+2. Ability to add rel="external nofollow" to external links
-2. Open external links in comments in a new tab
+3. Open external links in comments in a new tab
-3. Open external links in excerpts in a new tab
+4. Open external links in excerpts in a new tab
-4. Add icon next to link.
-100 different icons to choose from!
+5. Add icon next to link.
+100 icons to choose from

 = How does it work? =